 \section{LLM Unlearning Preliminaries}

-\textbf{Data: The forget and retain sets.} We define a datapoint as $(x,y)$, where $x \in \mathbb{R}^p$ represents the input of the LLM, while $y \in \mathbb{R}^q$ denotes the corresponding ground-truth label or response.
+\textbf{Data -- The Forget and Retain Sets.} We define a datapoint as $(x,y)$, where $x \in \mathbb{R}^p$ represents the input of the LLM, while $y \in \mathbb{R}^q$ denotes the corresponding ground-truth label or response.
 The whole dataset used for fine-tuning an LLM is denoted as $D_0 = \{(x_i,y_i)\}_{i \in [n_0]}$, where $n_0$ is the total number of datapoints.
-The forget set, denoted by $D_f$, consists of datapoints requested for removal, while the retain set, denoted by $D_r$, contains datapoints that should be kept.
+The Forget Set, denoted by $D_f$, consists of datapoints requested for removal, while the Retain Set, denoted by $D_r$, contains datapoints that should be kept.
 The index sets of these datapoints are defined as $I_f := \{i \mid (x_i, y_i) \in D_f\}$ and $I_r := \{j \mid (x_j, y_j) \in D_r\}$.
 We also let $n_f:= |I_f|$ and $n_r := |I_r|$ represent the respective cardinalities of the sets.
-Clearly, $n_f + n_r = n$ and $D = D_f \cup D_r$.
+Clearly, $n_f + n_r = n_0$ and $D_0 = D_f \cup D_r$.

 \textbf{The empirical loss.} Let $\Theta$ be the parameter space, and let an LLM be parameterized by $\theta \in \Theta$.
 Given a loss function $l: \mathbb{R}^{p \times q} \mapsto \mathbb{R}$, the loss incurred on a datapoint $(x,y)$ equals $l(x,y;\theta)$.
-For a dataset $D$, the empirical loss objective is given by: \textbf{Standard LLM unlearning.} The standard process typically involves two steps (see Fig. \ref{fig:llm-unlearn-pipeline}): \begin{itemize} \item[Step 1] \textit{Finetune a pretrained LLM} on the whole dataset $D_0$ to obtain

-\item[Step 2] \textit{Unlearn the finetuned LLM} to remove the forget set $D_f$.
-One typical approach is \textit{Gradient Ascent} (GA), which updates the model parameters as follows:
+For a dataset $D$, the empirical loss objective is given by: \textbf{Standard LLM unlearning.} \emph{Standard LLM unlearning} refers to the process of adapting an LLM initially trained on $D_0$ in order to remove the influence of a designated Forget Set $D_f$ (see Fig.~\ref{fig:llm-unlearn-pipeline}).
+One typical approach is \textit{Gradient Ascent} (GA), which updates the model parameters $\theta_0$ as follows: